w3f/polkadot-wiki/docs/learn/learn-proxies.md

 ### Removing Proxies

-:::warning There is no way to get access to the proxy after deleting it
+:::warning There is no way to get access to the anonymous proxy after deleting it

 If you want to remove a proxy, there are a few functions on the extrinsic page that will help do this.

 For non-anonymous proxies, you can use `removeProxy` or `removeProxies`, but must use the `killAnonymous` function for anonymous proxies.
 This must be called **from** the *anonymous* proxy.
 This means that the anonymous proxy must be added as an account to Polkadot-JS accounts.

 :::